SAINLP/EIABERT/README.md

-# EIABERT
+# Overview
+---

-code for Enhancing Inter-Sentence Attention for Semantic Textual Similarity
+The code for Enhancing Inter-Sentence Attention for Semantic Textual Similarity
 ---
 Data Preprocessing：
 ```